dwayne99/Info-Extractor-OCR/README.md

 ## Usage
 You could check the hosted website <a href="http://react-info-extractor-web-app.s3-website.ap-south-1.amazonaws.com/">here</a>.
+Also please do note that you would have to download and enable ```Allow CORS``` Chrome extension if your browser blocks it or else it wouldn't work.
+<a src=https://chrome.google.com/webstore/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf?hl=en">Allow CORS: Chrome Extension</a>

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.